Doing the research for a listing appointment.

 One day I received a phone call from a woman who wanted to list her home.
 I listened to her concerns, asked her some questions, and immediately jumped onto our MLS (multiple listing service) to start my research.
 As I pulled up the listing (it had been previously listed with another agent), I found something that upset me: there was only one photo of the home on the MLS and it was a poorly taken photo at that.
 The description of the property was about as vanilla as you can get as well and didn’t even take advantage of all the space we’re given as agents to write about the home.

 So I finished all my research and went over to the appointment the following day.
 I approached the building (it was a condominium) and saw exactly where the photo was taken from.
 I went inside and got the grand tour.
 Now here’s where I got really upset…this place was gorgeous!
-It was large, had tons of natural light, new flooring, and was in an excellent community (they have two pools, wonderfully landscaped grounds, and even a little herb garden for everyone’s use).
+It was large, had tons of natural light, new hybrid flooring, and was in an excellent community (they have two pools, wonderfully landscaped grounds, and even a little herb garden for everyone’s use).
 None of this was expressed in that one photo I saw the day before.

 We owe it to the buyers and sellers to use tons of photos.